-The Department of English sponsors the publication of an annual literary magazine which includes writings of students and faculty.
+The Department of English sponsors the publication of The Emancipator, an annual literary magazine which includes writings of students and faculty.
 Paintings, photographs, and drawings are also presented in the magazine.
-Those students desiring more information should contact Silas House, ext.
-7074.
+Those students desiring more information should contact the current writer-in-residence.